babu111/robotics_navigation/README.md

 -
 ---

-## 2. Path Planning With the Physical TurtleBot
+## 2. Mapping With the Physical TurtleBot

 Testing the global planners (Dijkstra and A*) using a physical TurtleBot in the Robotics Lab.